thomastschinkel/ml-template/README.md

 ```bash
   pip install -r requirements.txt
   ```
 You can modify requirements.txt as needed to avoid installing unnecessary dependencies.
+Currently it only contains the Top 10.
+ML libraries in Python

 Now you are ready to start your ML-Project.🚀